jstar88/opbe/README.md

 This estimation is improved analyzing behavior for infinite simulations, so to test opbe accuracy you have to set speedsim(dragosim)'s battles amount to a big number, such as 3k.

 ---

+## Performace
+Seems that no one know the O() concept, from wiki:
+*big O notation is used to classify algorithms by how they respond (e.g., in their processing time or working space requirements) to changes in input size.*
+There are different possibilities, such as O(n) (linear), O(n^2) (quadratic) etc.
+OPBE is O(1) in both CPU and MEMORY usage:
+pratically, it say that the computional requirements to solve an algoritm **don't increase** with the input size.
+It's awesome!
+You can simulate 20 ships or 20 Tera ships and.. nothing should change.
+Really, there is a small difference
+cause the aritmetic operation aren't O(1) for CPU, also a *double* require more space than an *integer*.

+Let's do some test:
+##### Double's limit test
+Write a lot of 9 in both defender's BC and attacker's BC.
+Cause double limit, your number will be trunked to *9223372036854775807*.
+Anyway the battle starts and are calculated as well(some overflow errors maybe).

+    Battle calculated in 2.54 ms.
+    Memory used: 335 KB

+##### Worst case, OPBE max requirements!
+The only think that require a lot of memory in OPBE is the Report, cause it store all ships in each rounds.. this means more
+rounds = more memory (a draw).
+Also, the worst case for CPU and memory is to have all types of ships(iteration of them).
+So we set 1'000'000 of ships in each type(defenses only for defender),not a big number just to avoid overflow in calculations.
+And we got:

+    Battle calculated in 144.88 ms.
+    Memory used: 6249 KB

+Seems a lot? try a O(n) algorithm and you will crash with insane small amount of ships :)

+---